Dual approach for object tracking based on optical flow and swarm intelligence: Dual approach for object tracking

 The denominator is the length between $D_1$ and $D_2$.
 Numerator is the twice the area of triangle with its vertices's at 3 points $D_1, D_2, P_1$.
-For Every particle we compute the perpendicular distance from the particle on small line segment as stated above and if the distance is in the acceptable range iteration stops else this procedure continues.
+For Every particle we compute the distance from the particle to the small line joining two dominant points as stated above and if the distance is in the acceptable range iteration stops else this procedure continues.

+In our code , in each iteration we keep on running unless all the particles achieve desired threshold values, that means all the particles are as much as close to the line segment joining two dominant points.
+So it is not just a single run of PSO algorithm rather an continuous loop until all the particles achieve threshold value.

+One obvious question is why we choose line curve as a fitness function?
+We use a fitness function that is most suitable for tracking a curve.
+Though, we can use other fitness function like Beizer Curve or Hermite Curve but we think that when we are tracking a line segment joining two dominant points, using a line function as fitness function is most appropriate and easy to implement.
+We need approximation of the curvature not exact contour, so we stay away from complex fitness function and chose line function.